zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 10. For each name server in *Name Server IP* do:

-    1. Send the SOA query over UDP to the name server and collect the response.
+    1. Send the SOA query over UDP to the name server, collect the response and go to next server if
-    2. If there is no DNS response on the SOA query, then go to next name server.
+       1. there is no DNS response on the SOA query, or
-    3. Else, if the RCODE of the response is not "NoError" ([IANA RCODE List]), then go to next name server.
+       2. the RCODE of the response is not "NoError" (IANA RCODE List), or
-    4. Else, if the AA flag is not set in the response, then go to next name server.
+       3. the AA flag is not set in the response, or
-    5. Else, if there is no SOA record with owner name matching the query in the answer section of the response, then go to next name server.
+       4. there is no SOA record with owner name matching the query.

-    6. Else, send the MX query over UDP to the name server and collect the response, and:
+    2. Else, send the MX query over UDP to the name server and collect the response, and:
+       1. If the response has the TC flag set, re-query over TCP and use that response instead.
-       1. If there is no DNS response, then add the name server (IP) to the set *No Response MX Query*.
+       2. If there is no DNS response, then add the name server (IP) to the set *No Response MX Query*.
-       2. Else, if the RCODE of response is not "NoError" ([IANA RCODE List]), then add the name server (IP) and the RCODE to the set *Unexpected RCODE MX Query*.
+       3. Else, if the RCODE of response is not "NoError" ([IANA RCODE List]), then add the name server (IP) and the RCODE to the set *Unexpected RCODE MX Query*.
-       3. Else, if the AA flag is not set in the response, then add the name server (IP) to the set *Non-authoritative MX*.
+       4. Else, if the AA flag is not set in the response, then add the name server (IP) to the set *Non-authoritative MX*.
-       4. Else, if there is no MX record with matching owner name in the answer section, then add the name server (IP) to the set *No MX Record*.
+       5. Else, if there is no MX record with matching owner name in the answer section, then add the name server (IP) to the set *No MX Record*.
-       5. Else add the name server (IP) and the MX record RDATA set to the set *MX Record RDATA*.
+       6. Else add the name server (IP) and the MX record RDATA set to the set *MX Record RDATA*.
 (One MX record RDATA set can contain RDATA from more than one MX record.)